 Accidental release: In the event of a major spill, prevent spillage from entering drains or water courses.
 Evacuate the spill area and deny entry to unnecessary and unprotected personnel.
-Wear full protective chemically resistant clothing including eye/face protection, gauntlets and self contained breathing apparatus.
+Wear full protective clothing including eye/face protection.
+All skin areas should be covered.
 See below under Personal Protection regarding Australian Standards relating to personal protective equipment.
-Suitable materials for protective clothing include rubber, Nitrile, butyl rubber and neoprene.
-Eye/face protective equipment should comprise, as a minimum, protective glasses and, preferably, goggles.
+Suitable materials for protective clothing include rubber, PVC.
+Eye/face protective equipment should comprise as a minimum, protective goggles.
 If there is a significant chance that vapours or mists are likely to build up in the cleanup area, we recommend that you use a respirator.
 Usually, no respirator is necessary when using this product.
 However, if you have any doubts consult the Australian Standard mentioned below (section 8).
+Otherwise, not normally necessary.